andkhong/react-typescript-apollo/src/README.md

         a.
 If possible (** LOW PRIORITY **), alert team members and research possible breaks.
         b.
 Run and add tests.
 2. Please download yarn as some libraries such as React-Dates depends on dependency sync.
 You may run into into issues/error if you simply use npm install.
 For further troubles, please refer to PEKING order for help
-3. Moment
-    i.
-Under any circumstance, DO NOT USE MOMENT outside of the calendar component. ii.
-Do not use moment at all. iii.
-DO NOT USE MOMENT

 ## PEKING ORDER
 1. Kevin (FE Lead)